hantsy/micronaut-sandbox/docs/gs/gs-rest.md

 }
 ```

-The `filterByKeywordAndStatus` specificaiton provides optional keyword and status to filter the posts.
+The `filterByKeywordAndStatus` specification provides optional *keyword* and *status* to filter the posts.
 The `Post_` is a metadata class generated by Hibernate metadata generating tools.

 Add the following `annotationProcessor` in the project dependencies.